Outdoor Playground Hazards to Watch Out for This Summer

 Check for Tripping Hazards

-You are probably already regularly maintaining your outdoor playground, but it’s important to ensure you’re constantly checking for any trip hazards that may have sprung up.
+You are probably already regularly maintaining your outdoor playground.
+However, but it’s important to ensure you’re constantly checking for any trip hazards that may have sprung up.
 Check for any edges that may be peeling away, cracks, dents in the surfacing, and so on.
 Remember to keep an eye out for natural hazards too – any branches, rocks, tree stumps, etc. can all present a tripping hazard.
 Remove any hazards to ensure children have a fun and safe playing experience.

 Check Clothing